fjs138/thymer/README.md

 * Ability to start, stop, and reset each interface.
 * Pop-up notifying the user that the countdown timer is complete.

+## To Be Completed
+* More graceful handling of maximum times on timer
+* Mitigate stopwatch count stoppage when tab becomes inactive
+* Revamp interface to fit hours in addition to minutes and seconds

 ## Anatomy of Project